Luxor Las Vegas: Live entertainment

 In October 2019, Cirque debuted a new show known as R.U.N, described as bringing an action movie to life for its audience.
 The show took over and renovated the theater previously used by Angel.
 In a departure from previous Cirque shows, R.U.N lacked any acrobatic acts and featured rock and roll music, as well as stunts such as motorcycle jumps and pyrotechnics.
 The show was written by Robert Rodriguez, with music composed by Tyler Bates.
 R.U.N received mixed reviews and poor ticket sales, and it lacked the time and funds needed to make improvements, closing after four months.

 In 2021, Luxor debuted a variety show featuring acts from the television program America's Got Talent.
 Originally titled America's Got Talent Las Vegas Live, the show was a collaboration between MGM, Syco Entertainment, and Fremantle.
 In 2023, the show was retitled America's Got Talent Presents Superstars Live, and it surpassed 500 performances.

 Aside from its main theater, Luxor also includes the 350-seat Atrium Showroom.
 Midnight Fantasy, a topless show, debuted there in 1999.
 It was created and is produced by Anita Mann, and the title has since been shortened to Fantasy.
 Comedian Carrot Top has shared the Atrium Showroom with Fantasy since 2005, when he signed on for what was originally a three-year residency.
-He is contracted to continue performing at the resort until 2030.
+In 2023, his contract at the resort was extended until 2030.

 In popular culture

 Luxor is often viewed as a prime example of 1990s Postmodern architecture, and its sphinx appeared on the cover of architecture scholar James Steele's book Architecture Today.
 The resort has appeared in numerous films, including Showgirls (1995), Synthetic Pleasures (1996), and Mars Attacks!
 (1996).
 In Up in the Air (2009), main character Ryan Bingham is asked to take a picture in front of Luxor.
 A futuristic, abandoned version of the pyramid is seen in Blade Runner 2049 (2017), along with other famous landmarks in a post-apocalyptic Las Vegas.

 Will Smith filmed the music video for "Gettin' Jiggy wit It" (1998) in the hotel's lobby and in front of its sphinx.
 The resort was also featured in the television shows Fear Factor, Criss Angel Mindfreak, and CSI.
 A replica of Luxor, named "The Camel's Toe", appeared in the Las Venturas area of the video game Grand Theft Auto: San Andreas (2004).
 The video game Call of Duty: Ghosts (2013) also features a mission set in Las Vegas, which includes an Egyptian-themed casino inspired by Luxor.
 An Egyptian-themed nightclub appears in the Phantom Liberty (2023) expansion pack for the video game Cyberpunk 2077 (2020) that is inspired by Luxor.

+The Luxor was also used in several scenes of the German mini TV series "Kalifornisches Quartett" with Susanne Uhlen.